juststanley427/Java-Pokedex-Project/README.md

 # Welcome to the Pokedex Project!
 **The Pokedex Project** is an open-source Java program you can use to look up Pokemon data using a database.

-Currently, the program contains Pokemon data from **Generation 1** (**Pokemon Red, Green, Blue, & Yellow** games).
+Currently, the program contains Pokemon data from **Generation 1** (**Pokemon Red, Green, Blue, & Yellow** games) with included abilities from Generation 3 (**Pokemon FireRed, LeafGreen** games).
 We have plans to add data from later generations in a future release.
 Stay tuned!

 ## What You Need to Use the Program
 * the Pokedex Project source code ZIP file